Learn how to set up an art cart for kids in a few easy steps. A must have for any kids art corner, big or small!

 Art Cart for Kids

 Over the years our art cart has evolved.
 Initially it housed much of my firstborn’s toddler art supplies when our family lived in a 1 bedroom apartment.
-As I began to teach art classes from our home, our art supplies outgrew the cart so I kept only the most used materials on it.
-With the addition of a sibling, our art cart morphed once again with toddler accessible supplies on lower shelves and art materials for my oldest moved to the top shelf.
+With the addition of a sibling, our art cart morphed with toddler-accessible supplies on lower shelves and art materials for my oldest moved to the top shelf.

 By having supplies out in the open, we encourage autonomy in art making and help to build our kids’ confidence as artists.